Intellectual Scum

 Intellectual Scum is a 2015 Kenyan short film directed by Njue Kevin.
-Produced by Rocque Pictures, the film is an adaptation of the controversial article 'You Lazy (Intellectual) African Scum!' by Field Ruwe, a USA based Zambian media practitioner.
+Produced by Rocque Pictures, the film is an adaptation of the controversial article 'You Lazy (Intellectual) African Scum!' by Field Ruwe, a Zambian-American writer.

 Plot

 On board a commercial airplane, an African intellectual (Field Ruwe), sits next to a white man (Walter).
 In their conversation, which is utterly brutal, honest and to some racist, Walter blames the ‘Intellectuals’ for the deplorable state Africa was in.